gbv/validation-api-demo/README.md

 ## API

-The webservice provides one endpoint to list application profiles and one **Data Validation API** endpoint for each profile to validate data (with HTTP GET or HTTP POST, so two endpoints are listed below).
+The webservice provides one endpoint to [list application profiles](#get-profiles) and one **Data Validation API** endpoint for each profile to validate data (with either HTTP GET or HTTP POST, listed as two endpoints below).

-The Data Validation API is still being specified, so details may change.
-The response format is being specified as **[Data Validation Error Format]**.
+Details of Data Validation API are still being specified, so details may change.
+The core response format is being specified as **[Data Validation Error Format]**.

 #### GET /profiles